-- After review of a properly completed application, first year students from outside LDISD will be required to provide copies of grades, attendance, and test scores from the previous grading period and semester as well as any pertinent documentation related to Instructional Services needed.
+- After review of a properly completed application, first year students from outside LDISD will be required to provide copies of grades, attendance, and test scores from the previous grading period and semester as well as any pertinent documentation related to Student Services needed.
 The campus Principal or designee may request to meet with the parents and student prior to open enrollment approval.

 - If a student has special needs or services, the specialized staff and space capacity will be considered to determine approval.